EronWright/pulsar-hackathon-2021-projects-watermarking/README.md

 ## Conclusion

-It is beneficail to introduce watermarks in Apache Pulsar:
+It is worthy to introduce watermarks in Apache Pulsar, the main benefits include:

 - Shift burden of watermark correctness to the problem domain.
 - Ensure time-ordered stream of events for the end consumers for an infinite stream of events, even if events arrive out-of-order in Pulsar.